cpollack/legend-docs/docs/classes/ranger.md

 With the festering darkness of the second wind, you conjure a swirl of violent black clouds as a Chain Finisher that requires at least two Links in your chain.
 Up to three target opponents within your [Close] range take damage equal to twice your character level + KOM, and are [Blinded] for two [Rounds].
 A successful Reflex save (DC 10 + 1⁄2 your level + your KOM) halves the [Blinded] duration.
 Scream of the Black Sky may be activated three times per [Encounter].

 ### 5th Circle – Staccato Blastwave `SU`
-As a Chain component that replaces two melee attacks in an attack action, you invoke the Principle of  under to create a ripple of violent sound that shatters bone and tears flesh.
+As a Chain component that replaces two melee attacks in an attack action, you invoke the Principle of thunder to create a ripple of violent sound that shatters bone and tears flesh.
 You make a single melee attack, which deals damage as normal, plus additional damage equal to three times your character level plus your KOM.
 If the attack misses, you still deal this additional damage to the target.

 ### 6th Circle – Bellow of the Deep Earth `SU`
 Roaring and sudden, you call forth the underground current of the third wind as a Chain Finisher that requires at least three Links in your chain.
 You create a 50ft radius spread originating from you that deals damage equal to three times your character level to all opponents in the area and renders them [Prone] and [Entangled].
 A successful Fortitude save (DC 10 + 1⁄2 your level + your KOM) negates the [Prone] and [Entangled] conditions.
 Bellow of the Deep Earth may be activated three times per [Encounter].